justice-bole/FlutterApps/flash-chat/README.md

 ## How It Works

-- Incorporates Firebase into your Flutter projects.
+- Incorporates the Firebase Flutter package.
 - Uses Firebase authentication to register and sign in users.
 - Implements the Flutter Hero widget for animation.
-- Created custom aniamtions using Flutter's animation controller.
+- Uses custom aniamtions using Flutter's animation controller.
 - Leverages mixins and superclasses.
 - Takes advantage of Streams.
 - Uses ListViews to build scrolling views.